-That Editing Feel
+That Content Editing Feel

-What does editing feel like?
-The answer is nothing.
-Good editing requires blank emotions.
-If I am angry, upset, preoccupied, tired, hungry, bored, or frustrated, then things go wrong right from the start.
-So, I have learned that if I sense any hesitation, I immediately stop.
-Otherwise, it takes an enormous amount of effort to undo the damage.
-I find editing to be enjoyable, relaxing, and fun.
-It is like I am running on automatic and have become a crazy passenger watching the story from 30,000 feet.
+What does content editing feel like?
+The answer is nothing; complete blankness.
+I have learned the very hard way that when I am angry, upset, preoccupied, tired, hungry, bored, or frustrated, then my editing ability flies out the window.
+So, if I sense any hesitation, I immediately stop.
+Learning this warning sign took an enormous amount of effort to undo the damage.

 You’re the best -Bill

-September 22, 2021
+September 22, 2021 Updated February 14, 2026

 BUY MY BOOK